numworks/epsilon-sample-app-c/README.md

 make clean && make build
 ```

-Once you app 'output/app.nwa' is built, you can upload it onto your calculator from [NumWorks online uploader](https://my.numworks.com/apps).
+You should now have a `output/app.nwa` file that you can distribute!
+Anyone can now install it on their calculator from the [NumWorks online uploader](https://my.numworks.com/apps).

-## Run the app (development)
+## Run the app locally

-The app is sent over to the calculator using the DFU protocol over USB.
-The last command has to be executed with the targeted device plugged to the computer.
+To run the app on your development machine, you can use the following command

 ```shell
 # Now connect your NumWorks calculator to your computer using the USB cable